shama/grunt-jam/README.md

 ## Release History

+* 0.3.0 Compatibility with JamJS v0.2.8.
+Refactor for migration to Grunt 0.4
 * 0.2.1 Better defaults for pkgDir
 * 0.2.0 Update for JamJS 2
 * 0.1.1 Remove grunt as dep